 From now on I am emerging from under the Hairy Maclary duvet and starting to write about other topics.
 Tane is now 6 and life is still a discontinuous narrative.Time to write is unpredictable and starts with a clearing of clutter off the dining room table.This is in no way meant to excuse the quality of the poems.
 They are the best I can do.
 I do spent a great deal of time reading or listening to other people’s poems.

 If you like them, please tell other people about them.
 Poetry is a gift and should be given freely.

 For more information about me please visit my website www.janicemarriott.com

 For information about the online writing courses I have created and tutor please visit http://www.gowritenow.nz

-For my occasional blogging about gardens and gardening please visit http://www.commongardener.wordpress.com
+For my occasional blogging about gardens and gardening with Virginia Pawsey please visit www.commongardener.wordpress.com